You have several options for admission to U of I as an international student:

 Undergraduate Academic Requirements

-A 2.5 on a 4.0 GPA scale is required from secondary school.
-Students must meet criteria for admission to university level study in home country.Accepted Credit
+A 2.5 on a 4.0 GPA scale is required from your secondary school.
+You must meet criteria for admission to university-level study in your home country.Accepted Credit

 International Baccalaureate Credit